In Other News, Japan Has A Cat Shrine

-Japan has long been known for its unique culture.
-Almost 30 million tourists visit the Asian Pacific country each year and it’s pretty clear why.
-From its ancient Shinto shrines to its world-renowned cuisine (this is the country that invented gyoza and sushi, people), there are dozens of reasons to visit Japan and explore its three major cities: Tokyo, Kyoto, and Osaka.
+Japan has long been known for its unique culture, making it one of the most popular travel destinations in the world.
+To be exact, almost 30 million tourists visit the Asian Pacific country each year.
+And if you know a thing or two about Japanese culture, it’s pretty clear why.
+From its ancient Shinto shrines to its world-renowned cuisine (this is the country that invented gyoza and sushi, people), Japan is truly one of a kind.
+There are truly dozens of cool reasons to visit the country and explore its three major cities: Tokyo, Kyoto, and Osaka.

-The Japanese are also known for their love of all things bizarre and eclectic, as can be seen through Tokyo’s quirky anime cafes and infamous Harajuku fashion.
-And now, cat lovers everywhere have reason to celebrate, because apparently there is a shrine in Kyoto that’s entirely devoted to cats – appropriately called the Meow Meow Shrine or Nyan Nyan Ji in Japanese.
+The Japanese are famously known for their love of all things bizarre and eclectic.
+This is clearly demonstrated through Tokyo’s quirky and cute anime cafes and the infamous fashion style of its Harajuku district.
+These days, cat lovers everywhere have reason to celebrate because apparently there is a shrine in Kyoto that’s entirely devoted to cats – appropriately called the Meow Meow Shrine or Nyan Nyan Ji in Japanese.